jschirrmacher/zerberus/README.md

 ### Start the edge detection

-On the raspberry pi to start the python script to prevent the robot from running into walls, run `python3 use_classifier.py` in the coon_chaser directory on the raspberry pi.
+On the raspberry pi to start the python script to prevent the robot from running into walls, run `python3 use_classifier.py` in the `zerberus` directory on the raspberry pi.

 ## Car Control